Shelex/cypress-allure-plugin/README.md

 ## Setup

--   Connect plugin in `cypress/plugins/index.js`.
+-  (Before Cypress 10) Connect plugin in `cypress/plugins/index.js`.
 Take into account that Cypress generate plugins file with `module.exports` on the first initialization but you should have only one export section.
 In order to add Allure writer task just replace it or add writer task somewhere before returning config:

-    -   as only plugin:

     ```js
     const allureWriter = require('@shelex/cypress-allure-plugin/writer');